rdiaz82/100DaysOfCode/AWS_practitioner_notes.md

   1. Trade capital expense for variable expense (avoid high invesment in data center).

-  2. Benefice from massice economies of scale, amazon build it own servers.
+  2. Benefice from massive economies of scale, amazon build it own servers.
   3. Stop guessing about capacity: You use much power as you need.
   4. Increase your speed and agility.
   5. Stop spending money maintaining data centers